senaite/senaite.sync/README.rst

 We assume you have SYNC Add-on installed on your Senaite instance.
 In this case, and if you have logged into the system as an Administrator or a Manager, you must see SYNC after clicking on the menu icon located in the top right corner.
-See Figure [fig:link\_to] to visually locate the SYNC link.
+See the image below to visually locate the SYNC link.
 Click on that and go to SYNC View.
 If this is your first time adding and you don’t have any remote added previously, you will see only an empty page with *Add New Remote* button.
 Click and go to *Add New Remote* View.
 This is the page where we can configure the Remote and